stats for Punjabi Wordle

 other ideas I didn't pursue

-Overall I'm pretty content.
-If I had a do-over I'd consider these improvements for increasing reach:
+Overall, I was thankful folks liked it - If I had a do-over I'd consider these improvements for increasing reach:

 Thanks for reading!
 You can find other posts and contact infohere.